How big a turkey should I buy? That and other Thanksgiving FAQs answered.

 How can I make gravy in advance?

 Easy: Roast extra turkey wings until deeply browned and crisped.
 Toss them into a pot of at least four cups of water or store-bought broth with your favorite aromatics: celery, onion, fresh herbs, a bay leaf, whole black peppercorns.
 For a flavor boost, add ½ cup of dry red wine, madeira or unsweetened apple cider.
 Cook, strain and discard the solids.
-Then melt eight tablespoons of unsalted butter in a separate saucepan and whisk in ½ cup of low-protein flour, like Wondra or pastry flour, to form a smooth roux; it needs to be cooked over medium heat for a few minutes to lose its floury taste.
+Then melt eight tablespoons of unsalted butter in a separate saucepan and whisk in ½ cup of low-protein flour, such as Wondra or pastry flour, to form a smooth roux; it needs to be cooked over medium heat for a few minutes to lose its floury taste.
 Whisk in your enriched stock and cook until thickened, which should take no more than 20 minutes.
 Season, cool, refrigerate or freeze.
 Once the bird comes out of the oven, you might want to whisk strained pan drippings into the reheated gravy, then season with salt and pepper.

 We’ve also got a Simple Pan Gravy with vermouth worth trying.
 You can also make gravy with chicken broth (finish with turkey drippings to boost the flavor); you can even make vegan gravy, with beans.
 Here’s a handy guide to making a pan gravy with or without meat drippings.